 Conditions: these terms and conditions as amended from time to time in accordance with clause 2.4

-Contract: the contract between the Supplier and the Customer for the supply of Goods in accordance with these Conditions.
+Contract: the contract between the Publisher and the Advertiser for the supply of Goods in accordance with these Conditions.

 Copy: any advertising materials submitted to the Publisher by the Advertiser.

 Cost of the Order: the price to be paid by the Advertiser to the Publisher for the Advertisement.

 Data Protection Legislation: (i) unless and until the GDPR is no longer directly applicable in the UK, the GDPR and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998.

 Editorials: articles in the Guide giving more information about the local area and some of the advertisers featured in the Guide.